smithjasonm/tictactoe/README.md

 ### Static Pages

 The static-pages controller serves the pages of the application that do not change for each user and are not handled by another controller.
 Currently, only one such page exists, namely, the home page.
+Logged-in users who navigate to the home page are redirected to the games page.

 ### Users